-The NBPU TIS has been established to provide tailored support to organisations funded under the national Tackling Indigenous Smoking program.
+The National Best Practice Unit for Tackling Indigenous Smoking (NBPU TIS) has been established to provide tailored support to organisations funded under the national Tackling Indigenous Smoking (TIS) program.

 The NBPU TIS can assist organisations with TIS-related matters, such as: